pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

-In Spring MVC 4, if your controller is annotated with `@RestController` instead of `@Controller`, you don't need the `@ResponseBody` annotation to specify responses formatted as JSON.
+_In Spring MVC 4, if your controller is annotated with `@RestController` instead of `@Controller`, you don't need the `@ResponseBody` annotation to specify responses formatted as JSON._

-First, let's wire the services we'll need (notice the` @PostConstruct` annotation in the method that creates the `pusher` instance):
+Let's wire the services we'll need (notice the` @PostConstruct` annotation in the method that creates the `pusher` instance):
 ```java
 @RestController
 public class PusherController {